My arm was painful, red, and swollen. What I didn’t know was it was a deadly symptom, unknowingly caused by my birth control.

 It wasn’t until my arm was so swollen — to a point where I could barely move it — that I finally, reluctantly, popped into a nearby walk-in clinic to get it checked out.
 The nurse behind the counter sent me straight to the ER.
 Triage staff quickly assessed my blood clot risk.

 First on the list of causes?
 My method of birth control.

 All combined hormonal birth control pills (those that contain both estrogen and progesterone) carry a small increased risk for developing blood clots, but some pills are riskier than others.
 I was taking Safyral, which the

 According to a study published in The British Medical Journal (BMJ), some pills on the market contain a synthetic progesterone, drospirenone or desogestrel.
 These hormones seem to put women at greater risk for DVT than do pills that use another type of synthetic progesterone, levonorgestrel.
-Another study published in The BMJ suggests that contraceptive patches and rings may increase blood clot risk as well.
+The American College of Obstetricians and Gynecologists (ACOG) suggests that contraceptive patches and rings may increase blood clot risk as well.